Canucks at Canadiens | Recap

-The 29-year-old defenseman had one goal in 45 games this season and 14 in his previous 341 NHL games.
+The 29-year-old defenseman had one goal in 45 games this season and 14 in 341 NHL games.

-Juraj Slafkovsky had a goal and two assists, Ivan Demidov had three assists, and Noah Dobson and Mike Matheson scored for the Canadiens (26-14-6), who are 9-2-2 in their past 13 games, and face the Washington Capitals at Capital One Arena on Tuesday for the second of a back-to-back set.
+Juraj Slafkovsky had a goal and two assists, Ivan Demidov had three assists, and Noah Dobson, Mike Matheson and Oliver Kapanen scored for the Canadiens (26-14-6), who are 9-2-2 in their past 13 games.
 Nick Suzuki and Alexandre Texier each had two assists, and Jakub Dobes made 20 saves.

-Elias Pettersson, Evander Kane and Max Sasson scored for the Canucks (16-24-5), who have lost seven in a row (0-5-2), and play the second of a back-to-back set at the Ottawa Senators on Tuesday.
-Nikita Tolopilo made 35 saves
+Elias Pettersson, Evander Kane and Max Sasson scored for the Canucks (16-24-5), who are 0-5-2 during their losing streak.
+Nikita Tolopilo made 35 saves in his first game since Dec.
+8.

 Montreal scored three unanswered goals in the third period to take the lead.